mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual void PostAI(Projectile projectile)

 Allows you to determine how any projectile behaves.
 This will be called regardless of what PreAI returns.

+### public virtual void TileCollideStyle(Projectile projectile, ref int width, ref int height, ref bool fallThrough)

+Allows you to determine how a projectile interacts with tiles.
+Width and height determine the projectile's hitbox for tile collision, and default to -1.
+Leave them as -1 to use the projectile's real size.
+Fallthrough determines whether the projectile can fall through platforms, etc., and defaults to true.

+### public virtual bool OnTileCollide(Projectile projectile, Vector2 oldVelocity)

+Allows you to determine what happens when a projectile collides with a tile.
+OldVelocity is the velocity before tile collision.
+The velocity that takes tile collision into account can be found with projectile.velocity.
+Return true to allow the vanilla tile collision code to take place (which normally kills the projectile).
+Returns true by default.